Bitvis VIP Specification Coverage

 • All requirements are by default enabled for conditional requirement tick off.

-• A TB_WARNING is raised if the requirement: * Is not listed in the requirement file. * Has not previously been disabled from conditional tick off.
+• A TB_WARNING is raised if the requirement: * Is not listed in the Requirement List file. * Has not previously been disabled from conditional tick off.

 Object